GaaraZhu/cassandra_backupper/README.md

 ## HOW TO USE IT
 ### snapshot
+- Copy snapshotter.sh to one cassandra node (to the mounted folder if cassandra is runing inside a docker container)
 - Update S3 path in snapshotter.sh
 - Run snapshotter.sh

 ### incremental backup
+- Copy snapshotter.sh to one cassandra node (to the mounted folder if cassandra is runing inside a docker container)
 - Enable incremental backup in yaml file
 - Update S3 path in backuper.sh
 - Run backuper.sh